|Guide||♦||25 Triplogs||Mine 0||1 Topic|

 After passing through and closing the gate near the water tank parking area, the trail wanders past the homes of the current McGee family embers residing in the area.
-Soon thereafter, the family cemetery is encountered just north of the trail.
-This section of trail is level and well-shaded.
+Soon after that, the family cemetery is encountered just north of the trail.
+This section of the trail is level and well-shaded.
 Deer and squirrel seem to take refuge here and can be seen in abundance.
-Many side roads and trails break off from the main one, some lead to mine workings and stock tanks, others connect to other parts of the range.
-Most of these trails are unnamed and some are unmapped.
-The main trail follows alongside a canyon bottom slowly gaining grade until it suddenly begins to climb sharply toward Shiloh pass, a saddle 1.3 miles in from the trailhead.
-The views to the south from Shiloh pass are amazing, and Keystone peak is not visible for the first time.
-After the pass the trail breaks into three segments, continue along the trail to the right (northeast).
+Many side roads and trails break off from the main one.
+Some lead to mine workings and stock tanks, and others connect to other parts of the range.
+Most of these trails are unnamed, and some are unmapped.
+The main trail follows alongside a canyon bottom, slowly gaining grade until it suddenly begins to climb sharply toward Shiloh Pass, a saddle 1.3 miles in from the trailhead.
+The views to the south from Shiloh Pass are fantastic, and Keystone Peak is not visible for the first time.
+After the pass, the trail breaks into three segments, continue along the trail to the right (northeast).

 If there has been significant rain recently, one may wish to continue on the trail heading due west and down into Shiloh canyon.
 Numerous waterfalls exist along the granite outcroppings in the riparian canyon bottom.